Wakatobi National Park: Conservation and threats

 After the designation of the Wakatobi Marine Conservation Area in 1996, the Wakatobi National Park was established in 2002.
 It is managed by the Wakatobi National Park Authority (Balai Taman Nasional).
 In 2005 the park was listed as a tentative World Heritage Site.
 In 2012 it was included in the World Network of Biosphere Reserves.

 Wakatobi is a complex marine protected area that contains many zones which allow different levels of fishing and tourism.
 Areas of coral reefs are usually no-take zones, while open waters are often designated as traditional use zones, where local fishers are allowed to fish and make a living.
 The no-takes zones make up only 3.2% of the total MPA.

 Historically, Wakatobi has had issues with management and economic stability for local communities.
 This can be seen when foreigners arrive and exploit the local communities.
 In the areas near the no-take zones, tour operators have enacted reef-leasing schemes.
 Foreign tour operators directly pay local villages for exclusive access to no-take zones for tourism.
 Villages that sign the reef-leasing contract essentially lose all rights to the area.
 The money is then used to repair public buildings and provide electricity in the villages.

 The boundaries for the leased areas are discussed between village councils and operators in the absence of Park officials and fishermen.
 Therefore, while the tour operators and village government mutually benefited from such negotiation.
-The wellbeing of individual fishermen is often ignored.
+The financial wellbeing of individual fishermen is often ignored.

 Wakatobi has achieved some success in protecting coral reefs and increasing fish abundance compared to unprotected areas.
 However, there is a lack of protection for other key habitats such as seagrass beds and mangroves.
 The insufficient zoning of the park also results in less protection for migratory species, such as the green turtle.

 While higher fish abundance is reported in some areas, most fisheries within Wakatobi are still overexploited.
 Subsistence fishing provides 70% of the protein requirement for the region.
 This dependence on marine resources coupled with a rapidly growing population has resulted in high pressure on many fisheries.

 The reliance on marine resources has also created a split between locals and conservationists.
 The park and most conservation efforts are overseen by divisions of the Indonesian government, along with the WWF and the TNC.
 There is little participation and support from the local communities, resulting in many fishers ignoring the boundaries of the no-take zones.
 Lack of funding for enforcement allows this problem to perpetuate.

 Indigenous communities, particularly the Bajau, are perceived by park officials as major contributors to marine resource conservation problems due to their history of overfishing and destructive fishing practices, including fish bombing and poison fishing.
 High noncompliance to park regulations and rules by the Bajau is often attributed to their exclusion from the creation and management of the park, distrust of government officials, confusion over the park’s purpose, and cultural values that do not align with conservation goals.